mei0872/best-chance-studio/README.md

 But we both come from systems backgrounds — and when you spend enough time inside a broken system, you can't help but see the problems.
 Or the opportunities.
 Depends how you want to look at it.

-Here's the thing: Kip is absolutely terrible at writing dog descriptions.
-Always has been.
+Here's the thing: Kip is terrible at posting dogs.
+Pics and video is a pain, and the description never comes out easy.
+The whole process is always hard, and tedious.
 But fostering is a community — everybody pitches in — so he keeps sitting down and doing it anyway.
 We both know there's a better way.
 We've known it for years.
 We just finally decided to build it.

-**Best Chance Studio will always be free for every rescue.
-No matter what platform they post on.** The coaching belongs to the rescue community, not to us.
-That's not a business decision.
-It's a promise.

 What we build here is going to be loved by rescues.
 It's going to help them get dogs adopted so much faster.
-And we will do it with you.
+We're very excited!

 — Kip, Michele & Beth